jklasa/slang/SPECIFICATION.md

                          ; location pointed to by the pointer, e.g. 15
 ```

-### Compound Variables
+### Variable Expressions
-Compound variables also exist in Slang, and they were created out of convenience for the user.
+Variable expressions also exist in Slang, and they were created out of convenience for the user.
 Without them, tedious pointer arithmetic would frequently be needed to complete most tasks invovling memory, which happen to be most tasks.
-Compound variables are delimited between square brackets `[]`, and the content inside the brackets is treated as if it were any other variable.
-Of course, this implies compound variables can be used with references and dereferenes, and this is exaclty the use for which they were intended.
+Variable expressions are essentially compound variables composed of other variables.
+They are delimited between square brackets `[]`, and the content inside the brackets is treated as if it were any other variable.
+Of course, this implies variable expressions can be used with references and dereferenes, and this is exaclty the use for which they were intended.

-Compound variables can fit a list of sums or differences of variable values.
-The format is `[var op var op var]`, where `var` is any variable (including another compound variable), and `op` is either addition `+` or subtraction `-`.
-Compound variables provide more power for relevant instructions by allowing additional arithmetic work to be performed within each instruction.
-It might be worth pointing out how certain addition or subtraction operations are more efficiently written and executed via compound variables instead of the addition or subtraction instructions themselves.
+Expressions can fit a list of sums or differences of variable values.
+The format is `[var op var op var]`, where `var` is any variable (including another expressions), and `op` is either addition `+` or subtraction `-`.
+Expressions provide more power for relevant instructions by allowing additional arithmetic work to be performed within each instruction.
+It might be worth pointing out how certain addition or subtraction operations are more efficiently written and executed via variable epressions instead of the addition or subtraction instructions themselves.

 Examples
 ```